Romania Wedding Traditions: What to Expect & What Gifts to Bring

 Part of the ritual of becoming a married woman.

-It’s also a traditional thing, since married women were expected to always wear that scarf (called “Batic” in Romanian) over their head.
-This is no longer done, but the wedding tradition remained.
+The tradition remained from the times when married women were actually expected to wear the scarf daily (called “Batic” in Romanian).
+This is no longer done, but the wedding tradition remains.

 5. Shaving the groom

-This can also be done at home, if the wedding is very traditional and begins at the groom’s home.
+Sometimes, the groom is shaved by the best man or godfather – nowadays more of a symbolic gesture than an actual shaving.
+This can also be done at home if the wedding is very traditional and begins at the groom’s home.

-Usually, the single lady who got the bouquet and the singly guy who caught the garter will share a dance (and are said to become the next couple to marry).
+Usually, the single lady who caught the bouquet and the single guy who caught the garter will share a dance (and are said to become the next couple to marry).

 What to wear to a Romanian wedding